BinToss/DeadLock/README.md

 # DeadLock
 DeadLock can be used to remove or unlock files and folders that cannot be removed because they're in use by another process.
+This software can also take ownership of files and folders in order to unlock files.

 # About
 DeadLock was created by DeadLine.
 This GitHub repository has been created to allow user to view, edit, improve and share the code behind DeadLock.